fr0st-iwnl/privsearchz/README.md

 # fr0st-whoogle

 > [!NOTE]
-> This script was made for my personal use.
+> This script was made for my personal use

 # Find Your Local IP Address
 > To find your local IP address just type :